deadboneiha/betting-scraper/README.md

 # betting-scraper
-A scraping bot made with selenium
+Automation bots made with selenium and Tkinter.
+This is just a start